All posts

 June 15Second quarter estimated tax paymentForm 1040-ESSelf-employed individuals and pass-through owners

-The April 15 deadline carries the most concentrated set of obligations.
-The distinction between FBAR and FATCA is a common point of confusion: both involve foreign financial reporting, but they are filed with different agencies (FinCEN vs. IRS), have different thresholds, and have different penalty structures.
-A founder may owe both on the same accounts.
-For a deeper look at FBAR specifically, see FBAR for Digital Nomads: The $10K Threshold Trap.
+April 15 is the most concentrated deadline on the calendar.
+One thing that trips people up: FBAR and FATCA both involve foreign financial reporting, but they go to different agencies (FinCEN vs. IRS), have different thresholds, and carry different penalties.
+You may owe both on the same accounts.
+More on FBAR: The $10K Threshold Trap.

-The June 15 automatic extension for expats is a filing extension, not a payment extension.
-Interest accrues on unpaid taxes from April 15 regardless of physical location.
+The June 15 expat extension is a filing extension only.
+Interest accrues on unpaid taxes from April 15 no matter where you live.

 Q3: July through September